 Unlock Drama delivers rehabilitation projects in prisons and the community using Applied Theatre, a form of socially engaged theatre practice with marginalised communities.

 Unlock Drama was founded in 2014 by Rebecca Boden who has a strong drive and passion for Applied Theatre, believing that it has the power to open conversations, increase confidence and help participants to view themselves in new, positive ways.

-Unlock Drama has evolved from twelve years of drama experience and seven years of utilising theatre techniques within a variety of settings with a range of participants.
-To enhance and underpin my practice I studied a Masters in Applied Theatre specialising in the Criminal Justice System at The Royal Central School of Speech and Drama.
+Unlock Drama has evolved from over seventeen years of drama experience and over ten years of utilising theatre techniques within a variety of settings with a range of participants.

+Unlock Drama’s projects aim to increase confidence/self-esteem, build interpersonal skills and explore current issue-based subjects.
 Unlock Drama delivers drama projects to unlock life skills that can be transferable in day-to-day life and can be applied in social situations, training or employment.
-Engaging with drama opens many doors for participants, reliant as it is on developing core interpersonal skills such as communication, leadership, team-building.
-It also raises participants’ confidence and self-esteem which are all key attributes in life.
-Unlock Drama’s creative impact hopes that participants will become valued individuals in any given community.
+Engaging with drama opens many doors for participants, supporting them to develop core interpersonal skills such as communication, leadership and team-building.

 Do you want to learn the essential skills in Drama Facilitation with vulnerable groups?

 Look no further!
 Unlock Drama offer one-to-one and group training sessions in the techniques of Drama Facilitation.

 Using practical demonstrations and tutorials Unlock Drama supports any individual wanting to work in the field of Applied Theatre as a Drama Facilitator.